lsds/KungFu/benchmarks/performance/README.md

 Distributed training benchmark of KungFu, Horovod and Parameter Servers.

 We assume the benchmark runs on a server with 4 GPUs.
-The Tensorflow version we used is 1.13.1.
+The Tensorflow version is 1.13.1.
-The benchmark model is imported from tf.keras.applications.
+The benchmark imports models from [tf.keras.applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications).
 You can freely choose different models and batch sizes.

-## Synchronous training
+## Synchronous Training

 In the synchronous training benchmark, we compare KungFu with Horovod.